jsnhff/regender-xyz/README.md

 python3 code/regender_main.py
 ```

-**Note**: make sure you are running this from the root folder of the git project if you want to use the 1-liner above ⬆️ as is.
+**Note**: Make sure you are running this from the root folder of the git project if you want to use the 1-liner above ⬆️ as is.

 This will execute the `regendering` logic to the selected text.
 Let's chat about how to select the text to regender.